ledergec/rapidschema/readme.md

 using namespace rapidschema;  // NOLINT[build/namespaces]

-// Definition of the C++ class which will be filled with data from the json class SimpleExample : public Object {
+// Definition of the C++ class which will be filled with data and then serialized to json class SimpleExample : public Object {
  public:
   Value<int> integer_value;